EulerianTechnologies/gtm-ss-eulerian-analytics/README.md

    6.3 Consent through TCF, in this case the TCString needs to be provided through a custom variable.

-8. save & publish the template
+7. save the template
+8. trigger the template with client = GA4 and on all events + custom events purchase / generate_lead.
-9. you are now live !
+9. publish the modifications -> you are now **live** !

 ### Which events are mapped